 Epilation is another option for removing facial hair.
 This technique can eliminate hair for up to four weeks, which might be a better choice if you’re busy and don’t want to regularly shave or tweeze.

-Waxing is an effective way to remove all the hair in an area.
+Waxing is an effective way to remove all the hair in an area that can last for several weeks before you have to repeat the procedure.
 There are two different types of waxing kits:

 - wax strips that you warm between your hands before applying